-Bissano Ram Gopal was born in Bangalore on 20th November (Bees as in twenty, hence Bissano) to a Burmese mother and a Rajput father.
-His parental home - the Torquay Castle – in Benson town, was a palatial mansion with swimming pool and tennis courts, befitting the stature of his barrister father but Ram was not interested in legalities of life but more in the mysteries of movement.
+Bissano Ram Gopal was born in Bangalore on 12th November to a Burmese mother and a Rajput father.
+His parental home - the Torquay Castle - in Benson town, was a palatial mansion with swimming pool and tennis courts, befitting the stature of his barrister father but Ram was not interested in legalities of life but more in the mysteries of movement.

 Trained in Bharatanatyam by two giants of the time - Guru Meenakshisundaram Pillai and Guru Kattumanarkoil Muthukumaran Pillai - and in Kathakali by Kunjukurup and Vallathol Narayanan Menon himself presiding at Kalamandalam.
 For Kathak, he was trained by Guru Jailal and Sohanlal.
 Ram was one of the first to team up with women dancers like Tara Chaudhri, Shevanti, Mrinalini Sarabhai, Retna Mohini- Bresson, M K Saroja and later with Kathak dancers like Kumudini Lakhia.
 He created travelling dance companies the likes of which the world, especially Europe, had not seen although he gave credit for his inspiration to the other light of his times, Uday Shankar, whose example had preceded Ram's by a decade.